Delivering data to ksqlDB

 Required paid resources

-- Managed Service for Apache Kafka® cluster fee: Using computing resources allocated to hosts (including ZooKeeper hosts) and disk space (see Apache Kafka® pricing).
+- Managed Service for Apache Kafka® cluster fee, which covers the use of computing resources allocated to hosts (including ZooKeeper hosts) and disk space (see Apache Kafka® pricing).

 Getting started